"I didn’t have connections to anyone who worked in law"

 We’ve all got unique selling points.
 I think a lot of firms recognise that we work in a global market.
 If you have family connections to other countries, or can speak different languages, then you can help open doors that other people can’t.
 You can really add value to your organisation in that way.

 I’m proud of founding the Bristol Property Inclusive Charter.
 In my work as a commercial property solicitor, I found there needed to be increased diversity and inclusion in the Bristol property sector.
-I established the Charter to boost diversity – it started off with 15 signatories and now it has just under 80.
-It really showed me that, as a solicitor or legal professional, you can make a difference – not just to your own profession but on a wider scale too.
+I established the charter to boost diversity – it started off with 15 signatories and now it has just under 80.
+It really showed me that, as a solicitor, you can make a difference – not just to your own profession but on a wider scale too.

 Leaders should have a laser focus on what happens to your intake of recruits.
-There’s been a lot of attrition in the profession of young lawyers from certain communities.
-It’s obvious that if they don’t stay long enough within the firm it will be difficult for them to progress.
-I think in our equality, diversity and inclusion work we’ve got to make sure it filters down to day-to-day activities.
-Look at things like fair work allocation and making sure that everyone within your team or department who has the skills has a chance to shine.
+There’s been a lot of attrition of young lawyers from certain communities.
+It’s obvious that if they don’t stay long enough within the firm, it will be difficult for them to progress.
+We’ve got to make sure our equality, diversity and inclusion work filters down to day-to-day activities.
+Look at things like fair work allocation and making sure everyone within your team or department who has the skills has a chance to shine.

 Be bold.
 That’s what I’d say to my younger self.
-It can be difficult to have confidence when you’re taking your first steps in a career such as law, especially when you’re from an underrepresented community.
+It can be difficult to have confidence when you’re taking your first steps in your career, especially when you’re from an underrepresented community.
 You often have self-doubts in the back of your mind.
 Have humility, work hard, be courteous to others, but above all: be bold.

 Maximise your Law Society membership with My LS